jasonniebauer/Chrome-Bravado/README.md

-# chrome-bravado
+# Bravado
-A chrome extension for replacing your new tab page with your most challenging task for the day.
+Bravado is a chrome extension for replacing your New Tab page with a daily view of your most challenging tasks.